 Before we discuss the prospects for lab-grown meat in the UK, we must first understand what it is and how it’s produced.
 Cultured meat, also known as cultivated or lab-grown meat, is a type of food product that is created from animal cells.
 Unlike traditional meat, which is obtained by raising and slaughtering animals, cultured meat is produced in a lab.

-Lire également : How to Navigate the Complexities of Adopting Electric Cars in Rural UK Areas?
+A lire également : How to Navigate the Complexities of Adopting Electric Cars in Rural UK Areas?

 The production process involves taking a small sample of animal cells (typically muscle cells) and then placing these cells in a culture medium that mimics the conditions inside an animal’s body.
 In this environment, the cells multiply and grow, eventually forming muscle tissue that can be harvested and processed into meat.